soebbing/cistern-level-tracker/README.md

 ## Getting started

-The container listens on port 8000 for HTTP requests.
+The container listens on port 8000 for HTTP requests, the local `docker-compose.yml` maps this to port 80.

 To restrict access, create a `.htpasswd` file in the `/app/var` directory.
 It will be picked up by the Nginx automatically.